anthowest/ConnectCare/README.md

 # ConnectCare
-Electronic Health Records system.
+Electronic Health Records system built for long-term care.

 ## Description
 ConnectCare is an EHR built for patients and providers in mind.
-Patients have the ability to log in to their portal to see upcoming visits, care team, patient records, and messages from their care team.
-Providers are able to see their upcoming visits, active patients, to-do list, and messages from their patients.
+Patients will have the ability to log in to their portal to see upcoming visits, care team, patient records, and messages from their care team.
+Providers are able to see their active patients and add visit records to their account.

 ## Wireframes